 4.17 Biological tests should incorporate species that are considered appropriately sensitive and ecologically relevant (in view of the management sites under consideration).
 As is true for all data collected in the characterization process, biological tests should be conducted using sediments that are representative of the project material to be dredged.
-The effects and processes of interest in a biological characterization and movement within the food chain.
+The effects and processes of interest in a biological characterization include direct toxicity and indirect effects resulting from contaminant bioaccumulation and movement within the food chain.
 Specific processes and effects of interest include the potential for:

 - .1 acute toxicity;

 - .2 chronic toxicity such as long-term sub-lethal effects;

 - .3 bioaccumulation; and

-- .4 tainting
+- .4 tainting,

 at and in the vicinity of the site following disposal.
-Further information and examples on the conduct of biological testing for dredged material and the use of such data in decision making can be found in PIANC (2006a) and USEPA/USACE (1991, 1998).
+Further information and examples on how to conduct biological testing for dredged material and the use of such data in decision making can be found in PIANC (2006a) and USEPA/USACE (1991, 1998).